College of William & Mary: Honor system

-A unique tradition at William & Mary is the annual Raft Debate.
-Described by the college as "a 'delicate balance of comedy and lecture,' the annual Raft Debate features four W&M faculty members from diverse disciplines, stranded on a desolate island with only a one-person life raft for escape to civilization.
-Based on the volume of applause, the audience chooses the sole survivor as the professors cajole, plead, pontificate, and resort shamelessly to props and costumes.
-The quirky event originated in the mid-1900s and was revived during the 2000s by the Graduate Center, the A&S Office of Graduate Studies and Research, and the A&S Graduate Student Association.
-Faculty participants represent the Humanities, the Social Sciences, or the Natural and Computational Sciences.
-The Devil's Advocate, who argues sarcastically that none of the academic disciplines are worth saving, has on rare occasion emerged victoriously."

-Commencement exercises each year begin with the senior class walking through the Wren Building and across the campus, crossing the Crim Dell bridge, and arriving at William & Mary Hall (Kaplan Arena) for the commencement ceremony.
-The graduating class processes into the arena as the Choir of the College of William & Mary sings the William & Mary Hymn.
-Since 2018, the venue for graduation ceremony has been changed to Zable Stadium due to the renovation of Kaplan Arena.

 Fraternities and sororities

 William & Mary has a long history of fraternities and sororities dating back to 1750 and the founding of the F.H.C.
 Society, the first collegiate fraternity established in what now is the United States.
 Phi Beta Kappa, the first "Greek-letter" fraternity, was founded at the college in 1776.

-Today, various Greek-letter organizations play an important role in the college community, along with such other social organizations as theatre and club sport groups.
-Overall, about one-third of undergraduate students are active members of one or another of 16 national fraternities and 13 sororities.
+Various Greek organizations play an important role in the college community and other social organizations, such as theatre and club sports groups.
+In total, about one-third of undergraduate students are active members of one or another of 16 national fraternities and 13 sororities.
 William & Mary is also home to several unusual fraternal or similar organizations, including the Nu Kappa Epsilon music sorority and its male counterpart, Phi Mu Alpha Sinfonia; the Alpha Phi Omega co-ed service fraternity; gender-inclusive Phi Sigma Pi and other honor fraternities.

+Secret societies

+Several student secret societies exist at the college, including the Flat Hat Club, Seven Society, 13 Club, Bishop James Madison Society, and Wren Society.